 18. Force Majeure.
 Upsolve shall not be considered in breach of or default under these Terms of Service or any contract with me, and shall not be liable to me for any cessation, interruption, or delay in the performance of its obligations hereunder by reason of earthquake, flood, fire, storm, lightning, drought, landslide, hurricane, cyclone, typhoon, tornado, natural disaster, act of God or the public enemy, epidemic, famine or plague, action of a court or public authority, change in law, explosion, war, terrorism, armed conflict, labor strike, lockout, boycott or similar event beyond our reasonable control, whether foreseen or unforeseen (each a "Force Majeure Event").
 If a Force Majeure Event continues for more than 60 days in the aggregate, Upsolve may immediately terminate these Terms of Service and shall have no liability to me for or as a result of any such termination.

 19. Right to refuse.
 I acknowledge that Upsolve reserves the right to refuse service to anyone.

 20. I acknowledge that Upsolve is not a Bankruptcy Petition Preparer.
-Upsolve, Inc. is located at 150 Court St., Floor 2, Brooklyn, NY 11201.
+Upsolve, Inc. is located at 1180 Avenues of America, 8th Floor, New York, NY 10036.

 21. I understand that these terms affect my legal rights and obligations.
 If I do not agree to be bound by all of these terms, I will not use this service.
 By proceeding with my purchase, I agree to these Terms of Service.